oVirt/ovirt-site/source/howto/hosted-engine.html.md

                  When the installation is completed reboot or shutdown the VM: the system will wait until then Has the OS installation been completed successfully?

-After completing this part, we move on to installing the engine in the new VM;
+After completing this part, we move on to installing the engine in the new VM:

         [ INFO  ] Creating VM
                  ...